aeee98/PriconneUtils/README.md

 Scripts written in Python to get the master database, BGM files, L2D, UB Cutin, etc. from the game Princess Connect!
 Re: Dive JP Server.
 Made in Windows 10, so it might not work as intended on other OSs.

+## Footnote

+This is a fork from MightyZanark's original branch.
+The intention of this fork is to add all the remaining filetypes, ideally elegantly handle story audio, and other miscellenous things.

 ## Requirements